guyhed/tk_video_muxer/README.md

 # Video Segment Editor

-A modern Linux application for cutting and merging video segments with compression.
+A Linux application for cutting and merging video segments with compression.

+**Note:** This entire project was developed using AI assistance - not a single character of code was manually typed by a human developer.
+Everything from the UI design to the video processing pipeline was created through natural language instructions.

 ## Features